The naval industry employs more than 45,600 formal workers distributed in 964 companies, according to RAIS 2015.

 New safety requirements

-Ordinance No. 790 also brings news to the naval industry regarding to safety and minimum protection measures to the workers exposed to ionizing radiation.
-Among the new requirements are: radioprotection plan before the beginning of the services involving ionizing radiations; and designation of a Radiation Protection Supervisor (SPR) responsible for supervising the work with exposure to ionizing radiation.
+Ordinance No. 790 also brings news to the naval industry regarding safety and minimum protection measures for the workers exposed to ionizing radiation.
+Among the new requirements are: radioprotection plan before the beginning of the services involving ionizing radiation; and designation of a Radiation Protection Supervisor (SPR) responsible for supervising the work with exposure to ionizing radiation.